lukstei/trading-backtest/README.md

 The cointegration strategy, or also known as pairs trading strategy, tries to take two stocks and create a linear model to find a optimal hedge ratio between them in order create a stationary process.

-Assume stocks A and B with prices Pa and Pb respectively, we set `Pa = alpha + beta*Pb` and try to find optimal `alpha` and `beta`.
+Assume stocks A and B with prices `Pa` and `Pb` respectively, we set `Pa = alpha + beta*Pb` and try to find optimal `alpha` and `beta`.
-One method to find `alpha` and `beta` is using a so called Kalman Filter which is a dynamic bayesian model and we use it as an online linear regression model for getting our values.
+One method to find `alpha` and `beta` is using a so called Kalman Filter which is a dynamic bayesian model and we use it as an online linear regression model to get our values.

 After we've found the values we look at the residuals given by `residuals = Pa - alpha - beta*Pb`, and if the last residual is greater than some threshold value you go short `n` A stocks and long `n*beta` B stocks, for some fixed `n`.